 Putting myself in pictures is also super easy with the app because of its remote capabilities.
 I just compose the scene, walk to my desired spot, and press the remote shutter on the app to take the picture.
 There’s also a timer delay, so I can press the shutter, put the phone in my pocket, and strike a pose.

 An app I use a lot for editing is Snapseed.
 It’s very easy to use and the tools are robust.
 It also allows me to edit RAW images, which is awesome.
-If you want to add a little razzle dazzle to your photos, try an app called, Rays.
-It allows you to add realistic light beams to any photo.

 Those are my personal favorite mobile apps to plan, take, and edit images on the go.
 I hope you found this article helpful!